HTTP-RPC/Kilo/README.md

 * `java.time.Duration`: ISO-8601 duration
 * `java.time.Period`: ISO-8601 period
 * `java.util.UUID`
-* `java.util.List`
+* `java.util.List`, array/varargs
 * `java.net.URL`

 Additionally, `java.util.Map` and bean types are supported for [body content](#body-content).

-Unspecified values are automatically converted to `0` or `false` for primitive types. `List` values are automatically converted to their declared types.
-If no arguments are provided for a list parameter, an empty list (not `null`) will be passed to the method.
+Unspecified values are automatically converted to `0` or `false` for primitive types. `List` and array elements are automatically converted to their declared types.
+If no values are provided for a list or array parameter, an empty value (not `null`) will be passed to the method.

-`URL` and `List<URL>` parameters represent file uploads.
+`URL` parameters represent file uploads.
 They may be used only with `POST` requests submitted using the multi-part form data encoding.
 See the [file upload](https://github.com/HTTP-RPC/Kilo/blob/master/kilo-test/src/main/java/org/httprpc/kilo/test/FileUploadService.java) example for more information.

 If a provided value cannot be coerced to the expected type, an HTTP 403 (forbidden) response will be returned.
 If no method is found that matches the provided arguments, HTTP 405 (method not allowed) will be returned.